Smoke Damage After a Fire: Why It’s More Dangerous Than Most Homeowners Realize

 Why Smoke Damage Is So Dangerous After a Fire

 Smoke contains a mixture of toxic chemicals, soot particles, ash, and airborne contaminants created when materials burn.
-Depending on what burned during the fire, smoke may contain:
+Depending on what burned during the fire, smoke may contain a range of hazardous substances.
+These contaminants can irritate the lungs, eyes, and skin while creating long-term indoor air quality concerns.
+Even after the fire is extinguished, smoke particles continue circulating throughout the property and settling into porous materials like drywall, carpet, upholstery, insulation, clothing, and HVAC ductwork.

 • Carbon monoxide